kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ### Run `render`

-Run the render option at least once (This step is still necessary now but will disappear in the future):
+Run the render option at least once (This step is still necessary now but will disappear in the future).

+Now start the menu:

 ```bash
 npm run menu
 ```

-Choose option 1 (render)
+You will see several menu entries.
+Choose option 1 (render).

 ### Fetch meta info: